British Rally Championship

-The British Rally Championship is a rallying series based in the United Kingdom.
+The British Rally Championship (BRC) is a rallying series based in the United Kingdom.
 The first championship was run in 1958 and it has been licensed by the Motor Sports Association (MSA) since 1999.
-MSA has opted not to run the series in 2015, instead giving its promotion to its own subsidiary (IMS) for 2016.
+MSA has opted not to run the series in 2015, instead giving its promotion to its own subsidiary, International Motor Sport (IMS) for 2016.
+Motorsport UK have promoted the BRC and have done since IMS was absorbed into Motorsport UK in 2019.